PROJECTS CAN BE ENTERED INDIVIDUALLY OR BY YOUR TEACHER

 All entries are to be registered online.
 Either students or parents can register their project from home or a teacher can register the project from school, but please make sure a project is only entered once.
 When a project is entered an adult (teacher, parent or mentor) must acknowledge that the project is the work of the identified student(s) and that the Young Scientist rules have been followed.

-Each component of a Scientific Investigation (e.g. report and logbook) must be uploaded as a separate PDF on the online registration system.
+Each component of an Investigation (e.g. report and logbook) must be uploaded as a separate PDF on the online registration system.
 Every effort must be made to compress file sizes and a Young Scientist dropbox will be available for files that are too large.
 When you are ready to register projects, you need to have the contact email for the student as well as details of the project to be submitted.
-You also need to have the electronic copies of the scientific investigation (report and logbook) ready to upload.
+You also need to have the electronic copies of the investigation (report and logbook) ready to upload.

 Enter a project using the online Project entry form.
 Enter the student, school and project details and select any Sponsored awards for which the project meets the given criteria.